caglarsarikaya/url-tester/README.md

 - **Root URL:** Enter once in the first row
 - **URL paths:** Can be relative (`/page`) or full URLs
+- Application combines root + path and tests each URL

 ---